dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 In _Political Geography Volume 46, May 2015, Pages 11-20_; [Kaiser, R](BirthCyberwar.pdf) before 2007, the idea of cyberwar was more theortical risk than an actuality, when events in Tallinn "fired the imagination."
 Part of the reason why this event gained such attention is that _Live Free, or Die Hard_ was playing in theatres at the time.
 The movie features Bruce Willis versus a cybersecurity ex-military villian that compromises the US infrastructure -- which was very similar to the events occurring in Tallinn (Estonia).
 After handling those attacks and gaining wide spread media attention, Estonia became the global experts for dealing with an attack.

-## CYBER SECURITY POLICY AND STRATEGY IN THE EUROPEAN UNION AND NATO.
-(2018)
+## Cyber Security Policy and Strategy in the European Union and NATO (2018)

 In _Revista Academiei Fortelor Terestre.
 2018, Vol. 23 Issue 1, p16-24.
 9p._; [Kovacs, L](PolicyStrategyEuropeanUnion.pdf) recalls that in 2008 Europe needed a forward looking strategy to get out of the Great Recession.
 A core pillar of the Europe 2020 program centered around a digital economy that was safe, secure, and highly reliable.